 Managed accounts greatly simplify the investing process for both you and the portfolio manager.
 It enables our clients to focus on aspects of their life that are most important to them while knowing that their finances are being taken care of.

-Kevin Greenard CA FMA CFP CIM is a Portfolio Manager with The Greenard Group at ScotiaMcLeod in Victoria.
-His column appears every second week in the TC.
+Kevin Greenard CPA CA FMA CFP CIM is a portfolio manager and director of wealth management with The Greenard Group at Scotia Wealth Management in Victoria.
+His column appears every week in the Times Colonist.
 Call 250-389-2138.